Lauren "Lolo" Spencer

 Biography

-Now 37, Lolo is a Film Independent Spirit Award-nominated actress, disability advocate, lifestyle content creator and public speaker.
-She made her acting debut as “Tracy” in the award-winning film Give Me Liberty, which premiered at Sundance and earned her an Indie Spirit nomination.
-Since then, she has captivated audiences as “Jocelyn” on Max’s The Sex Lives of College Girls and starred alongside Barbie Ferreira and John Leguizamo in Bob Trevino Likes It—a film inspired by a true friendship that won both the Narrative Feature Jury Award and the Audience Award at the 2024 SXSW Film Festival before its theatrical release in 2025.
+Now 37, Lolo is a Film Independent Spirit Award-nominated actress, cultural strategist, disability advocate, lifestyle content creator, and public speaker who sits at the intersection of disability, style, and social living.
+She made her acting debut as ‘Tracy’ in the award-winning film Give Me Liberty, which premiered at Sundance and earned her an Indie Spirit nomination.
+She has since captivated audiences as ‘Jocelyn’ on Max’s The Sex Lives of College Girls, appears as ‘Jazmyn “Jazzy” Jones’ on Disney Jr.’s Firebuds, and stars alongside Barbie Ferreira and John Leguizamo in Bob Trevino Likes It, a film inspired by a true friendship that won both the Narrative Feature Jury Award and the Audience Award at the 2024 SXSW Film Festival before its theatrical release in 2025.

 Speech Topics